William C. Gorgas: Military career

 He was assigned to three posts—Fort Clark, Fort Duncan, and Fort Brown—in Texas.
-While at Fort Brown (1882–84), Gorgas survived an episode of yellow fever.
-He met Marie Cook Doughty who also contracted the disease at the same place and time.
-Coffins were designated for them both, but they recovered together, forming a bond and soon married.
+He was sent to Fort Brown (1882–84) to take control of an epidemic of yellow fever.
+One of his patients was Marie Cook Doughty, who nearly died from the disease.
+In the course of caring for her, he contracted the disease himself.
+They both recovered together, and during the time of convalescence, fell in love, soon thereafter getting married.
+Having recovered from the disease, they both now had lifetime immunity and consequently were assigned to other yellow fever outbreaks.

 In 1898, after the end of the Spanish–American War, Gorgas was appointed Chief Sanitary Officer in Havana, where he and Robert Ernest Noble worked to eradicate yellow fever and malaria.
 Gorgas capitalized on the momentous work of another Army doctor, Major Walter Reed, who had built much of his work on the insights of Cuban doctor, Carlos Finlay, to prove the mosquito transmission of yellow fever.
-Through his efforts draining both the Aedes mosquito vector breeding ponds and quarantining of yellow fever patients in screened service rooms, cases in Havana plunged from 784 to zero with a year.
-He won international fame battling the illness, which was then the scourge of tropical and sub-tropical climates.
-He worked in Florida, later in Havana, Cuba, and finally, in 1904, at the site of the construction of the Panama Canal.
+Through his efforts draining both the Aedes aegypti mosquito vector breeding ponds and quarantining of yellow fever patients in screened service rooms, cases in Havana plunged from 784 to zero within a year.

 As chief sanitary officer on the canal project, Gorgas implemented far-reaching sanitary programs, including the draining of ponds and swamps, fumigation, use of mosquito netting, and construction of public water systems.
 These measures were instrumental in permitting the construction of the Panama Canal, as they significantly prevented illness due to yellow fever and malaria (which had also been shown to be transmitted by mosquitoes in 1898) among the thousands of workers involved in the building project.

 Gorgas served as president of the American Medical Association in 1909–10.
 He was appointed as Surgeon General of the Army in 1914.
 That same year, Gorgas and George Washington Goethals were awarded the inaugural Public Welfare Medal from the National Academy of Sciences.

+The involvement of America in World War I led to a need for what were called "reconstruction aides", civilian women who were sent to France to provide occupational therapy services for wounded soldiers, and in order to train these medical personnel, a number of emergency courses, programs, and schools were set up in the United States.
+In particular, at the request of Gorgas, the Boston School of Occupational Therapy was founded in 1918 with a goal of providing a supply of trained occupational therapists to U.S. military hospitals.
+Subsumed into Tufts University, the school exists to this day.

 Gorgas retired from the Army in 1918, having reached the mandatory retirement age of 64.